Chaotic dynamics in a single excitation subspace: deviations from the ETH via long time correlations: Set up

 where $|\psi_\mu\rangle$ is an eigenstate of $H$, and $|\psi(0)\rangle = |\phi_{\alpha_0}\rangle$, is the initial state, which may be written as $|\phi_{\alpha_0}\rangle = \sum_\mu c_\mu(\alpha_0) |\psi_\mu\rangle$.
 We thus have that $(P_0)_{\mu\nu} = c_\mu(\alpha) c_\nu(\alpha)$, such that the fluctuations, Eq. \eqref{eq:DE_flucs}, can be written as

 where in the last line we have used that many-body eigenstates of the systems of interest have a large number of principle components, and thus $\max c_\mu(\alpha) \ll 1$.

-One can thus see that for the survival probability, and thus for a class of observables related by a conservation law, we do not observe the ergodic scaling of fluctuations of Eq. \eqref{eq:delta_IPR}, predicted by RMT and the ETH.
+One can thus see that for the survival probability, and thus for a class of observables related by a conservation law, we do not observe the scaling of fluctuations of Eq. \eqref{eq:delta_IPR}, predicted by RMT and the ETH.
 Indeed, it has recently been been shown that the survival probability is not `self-averaging' \cite{Schiulaz2019a}, such that it may not be expected to follow RMT behaviour at any time scale.

-Our results here give further context to this result.
+In this simple example lies the key intuition of the main result of this work, which we formulate in a more general scenario below.
+That is, for certain initial states and observables related to a conservation law, the long-time behaviour of the observable deviates from the expected behaviour due to the ETH.
+Here we have seen this for the example of observable fluctuations, however the more general treatment below will further analyse the behaviour of two- and four- point correlation functions.

+We once again stress that these results apply to systems that may in general obey the ETH.
+Indeed, in the example above $H$ may obey the ETH in each symmetry sector.
+Our result suggests that the introduction of a symmetry allows for correlations between the observable and initial state to dominate dynamics.
+It is these correlations that deviate the long-time behaviour from that expected by the ETH.